anand-sharan/Weather-Data-Pipeline-Project/README.md

 5. Create Glue Crawler to catalog the data
 6. Deploy Glue jobs for data transformation
 7. Set up Glue Workflow to orchestrate the pipeline
+8. Deploy Metadata Extractor Lambda with EventBridge trigger
-8. Configure Grafana for data visualization
+9. Configure Grafana for data visualization

 ## Dependencies